janwillemstegink/rdap.hostingtool.nl/README.md

 - The Whois properties of a web domain can become informative to outsiders;
 - Business transparency must be combined with privacy of a natural person;
 - Better public understanding clears up workload for registrars;
-- Interfaces can recognize ‘Personal private use’, ‘Personal public use’ and ‘Business use';
+- Interfaces can recognize ‘Personal private use’, ‘Personal public use’ and ‘Trade name exists';
 - The name and contact details of the holder matter for customer protection, manageable administrative workload and an 'In Control Statement' (ICS);
 - Legal structure for Whois can arise after narrowing down physical structure first.